m-mdy-m/SeqNodejsProject/README.md

 - **Editing a User:** Use the ‘Edit’ button on a user’s entry on the home page, or manually navigate to `/edit-users/:userId` with the proper ID and editing mode query set.
 - **Deleting a User:** While on the admin dashboard, click the ‘Delete’ button beside any user’s entry to remove them.

-# Contributing
-Contributions to enhance the application are welcome.
-Please ensure to follow the standard Git workflow - fork the repository, make changes, and submit a pull request.

 ## License